-Recognizing a Blowout
+Recognizing a Tire Blowout

 Why Do Blowouts Happen?

 There are numerous reasons why tires burst or have blowouts.
 And while some, like the weather, may be beyond your reach, many are well within your control.
-Some of the most common reasons for why blowouts happen that you can control include:
+Some of the most common reasons why blowouts happen that you can control include:

 - Slow Leak.
 Tires with a slow leak will become underinflated and are more prone to blow out.

 Did you know there’s even a “season” for blowouts?
-Most tire bursts occur between May and September, and there are some good reasons for that, many of which are either out of your control or within limited control:
+Most tire bursts occur between May and September, and there are some excellent reasons for that, many of which are either out of your control or within limited control:

 - Heat.
-Sorry, you can’t change the weather.
+Sorry you can’t change the weather.